W-Floyd/blog/content/post/smart-rice-cooker.md

 Thus, once I convert the thing to being smart, I will be able to use it for, say, ramen, or any number of other things.
 The possibility of steaming things only furthers this goal.

+## Recipes

+The question is raised, how should I deal with parametric recipes, and more specifically, internally governed parametric recipes.
+That is, recipes that have no prior knowledge of the volume of rice and water added, but infer it from the time it takes to reach temperature.
+This value, that is, the duration taken to reach temperature, only holds value when a set heating cycle is used, such as full heat, or constant PWM.
+Typically however, no PWM is required during initial heat, only once at heat.

+As such, a value that any directive may rely upon should be the duration taken by some prior directive.
+This then leads me to say that each and every step in a recipe must have a unique identity, so that later directives may rely on them.

+This, then, immediately appears to be far more complicated than I should worry about, instead, this behaviour aught to be offloaded to Lua or some other scripting system.
+As such, the NodeMCU should be ideal, as it supports a variation of Lua.
+Ideally, this will allow branching logic also, and storing of values, simplifying my technical burden.

+Alternatively, it does not sound impossible to write a simple translator to emit both a Lua scripted version of a recipe, and a version that may be embedded directly into the compiled code (so that non-Lua boards may be used).

 ## Heating

 The contents of the rice cooker should be considered when heating/cooling, as they will absorb the heat and thermal lag will be an issue.